linz/New-Zealand-Quasigeoid-2016-various-formats/README.md

 Eye4Software (.geo)

-GeoTiff Can be download from: https://data.linz.govt.nz/layer/53447-nz-quasigeoid-2016-raster/
+GeoTiff (.tif) Can be downloaded from: https://data.linz.govt.nz/layer/53447-nz-quasigeoid-2016-raster/

+Grid (.csv) Can be downloaded from:  https://data.linz.govt.nz/layer/53418-nz-quasigeoid-2016/